adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/akros_circle.png" />
 </figure>

 Through 2021, I built and programmed an autonomous mecanum-wheel based robot using ROS1 on a Raspberry Pi 4.
 I used a 2D LiDAR, a visual-inertial odometry camera (Intel T265), and wheel odometry to build a robot that can autonomously map and navigate in my studio apartment.
-I also implemented additional features such as teleop assist/mixing, closed loop (holonomic) motion control, life-long SLAM and behavior trees.
+I also implemented additional features such as teleop assist/mixing, closed loop (holonomic) motion control, wireless charging and behavior trees.

 ### [Jetson Robot Platforms - JetRacer, JetBot](https://github.com/adityakamath/jetbot2_ws)
 #### 2020 |